zudochkin/awesome-newsletters/README.md

 ### Devops
 * [DevOps Weekly](http://www.devopsweekly.com/)

+## Mobile
+* [Mobile Web Weekly](http://mobilewebweekly.co/).
+A weekly round-up of the releases, articles, and links that affect Web developers working on the mobile-facing Web.

 ## Etc.
 * A free weekly newsletter featuring the best and hand curated links related to domains, development, monetization, how to guides, tips and tricks, resources, events and more.
 [This Week in Domains](http://www.thisweekindomains.com/)
 * [Data Science Weekly Newsletter](http://www.datascienceweekly.org/).
 A free weekly newsletter featuring curated news, articles and jobs related to Data Science.